-Here’s where your 2017 property taxes and utility fees go — and the services you get for your money, every day.
+Here’s where your 2018 property taxes and waste service fees go—and the services you get for your money, every day.

 Municipal property taxes are set by the City and account for approximately 70% of the total property tax amount stated on Edmonton homeowner’s annual tax notice.
 The calculation of each homeowner’s share of municipal property taxes is based on two factors:

 - The budget (the amount the City requires to continue offering municipal programs and services).

 - The total assessed value of all properties in our city.